A History of Asteroid Classification

 Current asteroid classification systems

-Each of the spectra shown above represents the flux ratio of sunlight reflected from the asteroid’s surface, relative to the sunlight incident on the surface, plotted as a function of the wavelength range shown.
-The faint horizontal lines shown with the Bus/Bus-DeMeo spectra represent a relative reflectance of 1, where all spectra have (by convention) been normalized to 1 at 0.55μm.
-That particular wavelength is chosen for normalizing to because it is the effective wavelength midpoint of a standard V (visible) band photometric filter.
+Each spectrum shown above represents the flux ratio of sunlight reflected from the asteroid’s surface relative to the sunlight incident on the surface, plotted as a function of wavelength.
+The faint horizontal lines shown with the Bus/Bus-DeMeo spectra represent a relative reflectance of 1; by convention, all spectra have been normalised to 1 at 0.55 µm.
+This specific wavelength is chosen because it is the effective wavelength midpoint of a standard V (visible) band photometric filter.

-(i) modern CCD spectrophotometry is not sensitive to measurements <0.45μm, but pre-CCD surveys extended further into the UV, therefore may provide interesting diagnostic features at the shorter wavelengths;
+(i) Modern CCD spectrophotometry is often less sensitive to measurements below 0.45 µm, whereas pre-CCD surveys extended further into the UV, therefore providing interesting diagnostic features at the shorter wavelengths.

-(iii) the Gaffey classification scheme provides a sub-classification for S-type asteroids based on an implied relative abundance of the major silicate minerals olivine and pyroxene, which is often quoted to supplement the S class in the more recent classification systems;
+(iii) The Gaffey (1993) classification scheme provides a sub-classification for S-type asteroids based on the implied relative abundance of the silicate minerals olivine and pyroxene and is often used to supplement the S-class of more recent classification schemes.

-(iv) the Bus classification scheme was based on the most internally consistent dataset in the 0.45–0.92μm range and on the largest number of asteroid spectra at the time and may still be used, however the extended 0.45–2.45μm Bus-DeMeo classification largely supersedes it now.
+(iv) The Bus (1999) classification scheme was based on the most internally consistent dataset in the 0.45–0.92 µm range and on the largest number of asteroid spectra available at the time.
+While the extended 0.45–2.45 µm Bus-DeMeo classification largely supersedes it, the original Bus system remains an important reference at visible wavelengths.

 Interpreting asteroid spectra

-In the following text, redder means increasing towards longer wavelengths (i.e., a positive slope with increasing wavelength), and bluer means increasing towards shorter wavelengths (i.e., a negative slope with increasing wavelength).
+For the uninitiated reading this review: the term “redder” or “reddening” means increasing reflectance towards longer wavelengths (i.e., a positive slope with increasing wavelength), and the term “bluer” means increasing towards shorter wavelengths (i.e., a negative slope with increasing wavelength).

-Phase angle (greater for near-Earth asteroids than for main-belt asteroids) alters spectral slope, albedo, and band depths: spectral slope becomes redder with increasing phase angle, or bluer with decreasing phase angle.
-Temperature (affected by distance to the Sun) alters band shapes and positions.
+Temperature—affected by distance to the Sun, obviously—also alters band shapes and positions.
 These effects need to be corrected for to interpret mineralogy.
 For a discussion of how this is done, see Reddy et al (2015).

-Particle size affects spectral slope, albedo and band depth: spectra typically become bluer, darker and bands deeper with increasing particle size.
-Examples of blue-sloped asteroids include 2 Pallas (B-type), and the recently-visited regolith-poor asteroid 101955 Bennu (Cb-type) a sample of which will be returned to Earth in 2023.
+Particle size affects spectral slope, albedo and band depth: spectra typically become bluer and darker, and absorption bands deeper, with increasing particle size.
+Examples of blue-sloped asteroids include 2 Pallas (B-type) , and the regolith-poor asteroid 101955 Bennu (Cb-type)—a sample of which was collected from the asteroid in 2020 for a return to Earth in 2023 (see here).

-Conversely, spectra may become redder and darker with increasing space weathering due to exposure to the space environment.
-The amount of space weathering depends largely on composition and in general S-types show more optical alteration than C-types; in certain S and A type asteroids, a spectrum may show subdued or broadened olivine absorption features.
-The anomalous Q-type spectra that long-baffled planetary scientists is suggested to represent a fresh ordinary chondrite-like surface composition, whereas some S-types may represent space-weathered ordinary chondrite-like surfaces (e.g. see Binzel et al, 2010).
+Conversely, spectra may become redder and darker with increasing exposure to the space environment.
+The extent of space weathering depends largely on composition, and in general, S-types show more optical alteration than C-types, and certain S- and A-types may show subdued or broadened olivine absorption features.
+The anomalous Q-type spectrum that long-baffled planetary scientists is now suggested to represent a “fresh” ordinary chondrite-like surface, whereas some S-types may represent space-weathered versions of the same material (e.g. see Binzel et al, 2010).

-The space weathering explanation of unusual S-type spectra was supported by laboratory analysis of ordinary chondrite meteorites, observations of S-complex asteroids visited by space missions (e.g., 951 Gaspra, 243 Ida, 221 Eros and 25143 Itokawa), comparison with samples returned to Earth in 2010 from Itokawa, and the decades of investigation into space weathering effects on Apollo lunar samples.
-This led to the introduction of a ‘weathered’ classification suffix attributed to asteroids with similar spectral features to another class but with a higher spectral slope.
-For example, in the current Bus-DeMeo classification scheme, Itokawa is Sq type but weathered, therefore Sqw type.
+The space weathering explanation of unusual S-type spectra was supported by laboratory analysis of ordinary chondrite meteorites, observations of S-type asteroids visited by space missions (e.g., 951 Gaspra, 243 Ida, 221 Eros and 25143 Itokawa) and comparison with the samples of Itokawa returned to Earth in 2010—as well as the decades of investigation into space weathering effects on Apollo lunar samples.
+This led to the introduction of a “weathered” classification suffix for asteroids with spectral features similar to an existing class but with a higher spectral slope.
+For example, in the Bus-DeMeo classification scheme, Itokawa is an Sq-type but weathered, and is therefore designated as Sqw-type.

 For a review of space weathering on asteroids and other airless bodies, see Pieters & Noble (2016) and all references therein, but I also like Chapman (2004) for a history of the debate.